MicrosoftDocs/windows-dev-docs/hub/apps/design/input/radialcontroller-walkthrough.md

 1. Download the sample on a Surface Studio device (with Visual Studio installed)
 2. Open the sample in Visual Studio
 3. Open the App.xaml.cs file
-4. Find the code marked with the title of this step ("Step 7: Define on-screen interactions for Surface Studio and similar devices")
+4. Find the code marked with the title of this step: `Step 7: Define on-screen interactions for Surface Studio and similar devices")
 5. Comment the first and second lines ("MainPage_Basic" and "MainPage_Haptics") and uncomment the third ("MainPage")

     ``` csharp